lj-valencia/R-projects/README.md

 *This project is coming soon.*

 ## License <a name="License"></a>
-These projects is made available under the [GNU General Public License v3.0](https://www.gnu.org/licenses/gpl-3.0.en.html).
+These projects are made available under the [GNU General Public License v3.0](https://www.gnu.org/licenses/gpl-3.0.en.html).